 He not only said it once, He said it three times in the Upper Room.
-I say to you that this is a startling promise!
-It is startling because it is limitless, it is without bounds: "If you ask anything in My name...."
-But it is qualified, and it is qualified by "in My name"-that is, the name of Christ.
+This is a startling promise, because it is limitless, it is without bounds: "If you ask anything in My name...."
+But it is qualified, too, by "in My name"-that is, the name of Christ.
 In this day in which we are living, it is the only basis for prayer-the neglected act of worship.
-And we are to remember that God hears only the prayer that is made in the name of Christ; there is no other basis.
+We are to remember that God hears only the prayer made in the name of Christ; there is no other basis.
 But that He has promised to hear prayer made on this basis, we may rest assured.

-Here it is important to understand what it means to pray in the name of Christ.
+It is important to understand what it means to pray in the name of Christ.
 It is not a formula, a prescription, or a pet expression with which to conclude prayer.
 Nor is it an "open sesame," a turning on of the spigot, or the writing of a letter to Santa Claus.
 Oh, no, it is not that at all.
 So what is the real meaning?

 To pray in the name of Christ means, first of all, that the individual praying must himself be in Christ.
 There is a word that, over time, has come to mean more to me than any other word.
 It seems to increase in richness and value day by day.
 It is a little preposition, and you will probably be surprised to hear it.
 The most important word in the Bible to me is the little preposition "in"-in Christ.
 "In Christ" is another way of speaking of salvation.
 Dr. Norman B. Harrison said that identification is synonymous with salvation.
-How true that is!
-The most profound statement that I find in the Word of God is: "...You in Me, and I in You" (John 14:20).
+How true that is.
+The most profound statement I find in the Word of God is: "...You in Me, and I in You" (John 14:20).
 Those are simple words-any six-year-old can tell you the meaning of each word-but, beloved, how profound they are when put together in this statement!